-2. Eliminate a step – ship direct from vendor
+2. Eliminate a step – ship direct from vendor to reduce delivery times

 Allowing merchandise to be shipped directly from a manufacturer or wholesaler (drop shipping) takes the retailer out of the transportation process, thereby eliminating a big step in the supply chain.
 In addition to expediting delivery, this option reduces carrying costs.
 And it can be especially helpful for large, heavy items that can be difficult to ship and require special handling.
 You may want to weigh the benefits of this solution against the potential risk of entrusting your customer’s care to your vendor’s delivery company.